thesadru/disnake/docs/api.rst

         This is only for the messages sent from the client WebSocket.
 The voice WebSocket will not trigger this event.

-    :param payload: The message that is about to be passed on to the WebSocket library.
+    :param payload: The message that is abot to be passed on to the WebSocket library.
 It can be :class:`bytes` to denote a binary message or :class:`str` to denote a regular text message.